 As promised (on Facebook; what, you’re not reading our Facebook fan page obsessively?
 Shame.
 Shame), my Hot Cocoa Soap recipe in all of its chocolaty goodness!
 I used an advanced technique called ‘In the Pot Swirl’.
 Basically, you split up your batch into two different colors and pour 1 color into the second pot in various places.
 The soap batter naturally swirls the colors together when you pour the soap into the mold (I used the 5 lb Wooden Log Mold).
 I also used real cocoa powder as my brown colorant then mixed in Super Pearly White Mica (in about 12 ounces of soap batter) for the swirling color.
 Swirling a thin layer on top adds a nice touch so save a little extra of the Super Pearly White soap.
 You can use any swirl technique that you want though.
-However, if you want to see exactly how the ‘In The Pot Swirl’ technique is done, check out the premium Soap Queen TV episode
+If you want to see exactly how the ‘In The Pot Swirl’ technique is done, check out this video to watch the step by step process.

 I do have to admit that I made this recipe to test a new fragrance called Hot Cocoa that Bramble Berry is bringing in for the holidays.
 It’s pure chocolate bliss and passed the cold process test with flying colors.
 I’ve already ordered it so keep your eyes peeled on the Bramble Berry site.
 In the mean time, I would suggest a combination of Dark Rich Chocolate and Vanilla Select.

 THREE:Pop them on top of your CP soap at thin trace for a sweet accent!